-This step lets you divide your residuary estate by percentage and set a fallback rule if a recipient
+This step lets you divide your residuary Estate by percentage and set a fallback rule if a recipient

-canât receive their share (for example, if they die before you).
+can't receive their share (for example, if they die before you).
 Your percentages must total 100%.

-What is the âresiduary estateâ?
+What is the "residuary Estate"?

-Your residuary estate is everything left after paying funeral and estate expenses, debts and taxes, and after any
+Your residuary Estate is everything left after paying funeral and Estate expenses, debts and taxes, and after any

-specific gifts have been distributed.
-If a gift in a will canât take effect, it usually falls into the residue and
+Specific Gifts have been distributed.
+If a Gift in a will can't take effect, it usually falls into the residue and

 is shared under these percentages.